GhostlyPy/cryptocli/README.md

 # Commands

-cryptocli -h,--help | Help with commands
+cryptocli -h, --help | Help with commands

-cryptocli -V,--version | Displays the Version
+cryptocli -V, --version | Displays the Version

 cryptocli key set | Used for setting the API key obtained from the nomics website